 These are all the festivals and events that are back on this summer

-Isle of Wight Festival has announced their line up
+Gala has announced its line up

 Despite some festivals not announcing their return this summer, many festivals and events have announced they are back on after previously cancelling their events.
 Lots of our favourite festivals are going ahead, including Isle of Wight, All Points East and Wireless.
 Festivals that were unsure if they could go ahead have told their fans to get buying their tickets and prepare for a summer of a lifetime.